g5codyswartz/LikeAG5/README.md

 This way the latest features can be auto-loaded without effort, instead of requiring user intervention, manual updates, and additions.

+### Building
+Run `gulp` which will create a `dist` folder with the build.
+You can then go into Chrome's extensions `chrome://extensions/` and `Load unpacked extension...` and select the dist folder.

 ### Resources
 - [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)